The Institute of Canadian Archives is a social capital building initiative focusing on increasing social cohesion through the art of storytelling.

 The ICA Team

 We are committed to an inclusive diverse and peaceful Canadian society.
 ICA is a social capital building initiative focusing on increasing social cohesion through the art of storytelling.

-ICA is committed to imparting digital storytelling techniques through workshops, seminars, remote sessions and other non-tradional means to assist storytellers in developing their own narrative.
-From folktales to fables and conversations to anecdotes, ICA enables the use of personal histories as a method to teach, to relate, to sympathise and to celebrate.
+ICA is committed to imparting digital storytelling techniques through workshops, seminars, remote sessions and other non-traditional means to assist storytellers in developing their own narrative.
+From folktales to fables and conversations to anecdotes, ICA enables the use of personal histories as a method to teach, to relate, to empathize and to celebrate.

 ICA partners with individuals, initiatives and organizations to develop their individual platforms to work progressively towards an inclusive storytelling environment.
 Sharing experiences though narrative builds trust, cultivates norms, transfers tacit knowledge, facilitates unlearning, and generates emotional connections.
 ICA helps in building that core competency within stakeholders.